 Smartphones like an iPhone 8+, X or Samsung Galaxy S8 outperform a conventional GPS in almost every way.
 This post has all the information you need to use your smartphone as a the best backpacking GPS, including getting up to 7+ days of battery life without recharging.
 Best of all, you can do this for less […]

 We use this common sense, 2-day-a-week training program to prepare for hiking 30+ mile days on the AT.
-We also used it to do the "the toughest long distance trek in Europe," the GR20 in Corsica, in ½ the normal time.
-But this training also works great for shorter and less intense trips.
+But it’s also excellent training for the John Muir Trail, PCT, CDT or even the GR20 in Corsica, considered “the toughest long distance trek in Europe.”